 The Volunteer Service (IYSS) recruits people from within the community to provide support to all of our services.
 Training and guidance is on offer so that volunteers can support young people in whatever service they decide to help in.

-This service will train volunteers and match these volunteers to young people or groups.
+This service will train volunteers and match these volunteers to young people.
 They will also specifically train volunteers for Referral Order Panels.

 IYSS Parkfield House

 Alternately you can contact the office on 01803 208400 and you will be sent a volunteer pack.